janetjoywilson/janetjoywilson.github.io/_posts/2021-06-24-grey-to-green.md

 ![temperature]({{ site.url }}/images/blog/temperature.jpg)

-Obviously, a water-permeable parking area is an environmental choice as it’s assists with stormwater management and mitigates heat island effect.
+Obviously, a water-permeable parking area is an environmental choice as it assists with stormwater management and mitigates heat island effect.

  ![pavers]({{ site.url }}/images/blog/pavers.jpg)